GoogleCloudPlatform/appengine-maven-archetypes-java/hello-endpoints-archetype/src/main/resources/archetype-resources/README.md

 1. Optional step: These sub steps are not required but you need to do this if you want to use auth protected API methods.

-    1. Update the values in ${package}.Constants to reflect the respective client IDs you have registered in the [APIs Console][6].
+    1. Update the values in `src/main/java/${packageInPathFormat}/Constants.java`
+       to reflect the respective client IDs you have registered in the [APIs Console][6].

     1. Update the value of `google.devrel.samples.helloendpoints.CLIENT_ID`
        in `src/main/webapp/base.js` to reflect the web client ID you have registered in the [APIs Console][4].

-1. `mvn clean install`

 1. Run the application with `mvn appengine:devserver`, and ensure it's running by visiting your local server's address (by default